vehicle-lang/tutorial/src/chapters/3-proving-robustness.md

 advises x i = forall j . j != i => classifier x ! i > classifier x ! j
 ```

-This completes the basic description if the data set and the model architecture in Vehicle.
+This completes the basic description of the data set and the model architecture in Vehicle.
 We are ready to define verification properties.

 ## Definition of Robustness Around a Point